-4.2.1 Decisions and recommendations made by the Board must be supported by reasons and may be the subject of judicial review.
+- 4.2.1 Decisions and recommendations made by the Board must be supported by reasons and may be the subject of judicial review.
 The Board is required by law to submit an Annual Report to Scottish Ministers who present it to the Scottish Parliament.
 The Board's Corporate Plan assists with the ongoing management and development of the Board in relation to the Board's values, objectives, workload and meeting key performance targets.
-From time to time the Board is subject to policy and financial management review.
+Parole policy is a matter for Scottish Ministers who will normally consult with the Board on any changes.
 The Board may commission research into how it functions with a view to enhancing procedure and practice.
-The corporate governance of the Board is supported by a Memorandum of Understanding (MoU) between the

-Chair of the Board and Scottish Ministers.
-This MoU provides for a Parole Board Management Group (PBMG) to support the Chairperson in the corporate management of the Board.
-The Board's Corporate Plan, Annual Report, Memorandum of Understanding and standing orders for PBMG are available through the "Publications" section of the Board's website.
+The corporate governance of the Board is supported by a Memorandum of Agreement (MoA) between the Chair of the Board and Scottish Ministers.
+This MoA provides for a Parole Scotland Management Board (PSMB) to support the Chairperson in the corporate management of the Board.
+The Board's Corporate Plan, Annual Report, MoA and standing orders for PSMB are available through the "Publications" section of the Board's website.
+With some exceptions that are noted in the MoA, the Scottish Government's internal auditors may request access to documents and records held by Parole Scotland which relate to financial management and operational efficiency issues. - 4.2.2 Relations with the Scottish Ministers are regulated by the MoA which includes reference to governance processes.
+There is, however, no statutory basis for the governance arrangements.
+This issue has been recognised by Scottish Ministers and there is provision in the Management of Offenders (Scotland) Act 2019 for Scottish Ministers to make Regulations in this respect.
+The Board awaits confirmation as to when these Regulations will be made and will seek to be involved in their drafting.

-4.3.
-Membership
+4.3 Membership